missionpinball/mpf-docs/start/features.rst

   generates an event, and you can use those events to trigger actions (scoring, lights, starting a mode, etc.)
 + Advanced programmers and customization can be done via the API.
-(The API is fully documented at `mpf-api.readthedocs.org <http://mpf-api.readthedocs.org/>`_
+(The API is fully documented at `mpf-api.readthedocs.org <http://mpf-api.readthedocs.org/>`_.)
-+ You can easily switch between hardware platforms, so if sometime down the road you want to switch hardware or the company whose hardware you're using goes out of business, all your effort is not lost as you can easily move everything to a new hardware platform with a simple config file change.
++ You can easily switch between hardware platforms, so if sometime down the road you want to switch hardware or the company whose hardware you're using goes out of business, all your effort is not lost as you can easily move everything to a new hardware platform with a few changed lines in your config file.

 Compatible control systems / electronics
 ----------------------------------------

+MPF currently interfaces with the following pinball control systems & electronics (which in turn control the physical pinball machine hardware):

 + Multimorphic P-ROC & P3-ROC pinball controllers, with either PD-8x8, PD-16,
   PD-LED, and SW-16 driver and accessory boards or installation in existing WPC, Stern Whitestar, or Stern SAM machines.
 + FAST Pinball Core, Nano & WPC controllers, with 3802, 1616, and 0804 I/O
   boards, FAST servo boards, or installation in existing WPC machines.
-+ Open Pinball Project (OPP) open source controlled with Gen2 driver boards.
++ Open Pinball Project (OPP) open source controllers with Gen2 driver boards.
 + Stern SPIKE / SPIKE 2 pinball machines.
 + Mark Sunnucks's "Snux" System 11 driver board for use in System 11 and Data East machines, in concert with either a P-ROC or FAST WPC controller.